-This Statement of Community Involvement (SCI) sets out how the community and other stakeholders will be consulted on planning policy documents and planning applications.
-It exceeds the minimum legal requirements for consultation set out in the Planning Acts and regulations.
+This Statement of Community Involvement (SCI) sets out how the community and other stakeholders will be consulted on local planning policy documents and planning applications.
+South Essex strategic planning documents will follow the South Essex Joint SCI consultation requirements.

 It has been kept deliberately short to ensure that as many people as possible will read it and understand our approach.